Mihai Eminescu, a sober soul

 That you weren’t more like him.
 And the prostate nostrils

-And inflates them in scholarly gatherings
+And anyone inflates them in learned assemblies

 It’s an ironic grimace to praise you in words.